laurynas-biveinis/unodb/README.md

 To enable Thread and Undefined Behavior sanitizers, add `-DSANITIZE_THREAD=ON` CMake option.
 It is incompatible with `-DSANITIZE=ON` option.

+To enable GCC 10+ compiler static analysis, add `-DSTATIC_ANALYSIS=ON` CMake option.
+For LLVM static analysis, no special CMake option is needed, and you have to prepend `scan-build` to `make` instead.

 To invoke include-what-you-use, add `-DIWYU=ON` CMake option.
 It will take effect if CMake configures to build project with clang.